sitjart/website-pivoting-life/_posts/2023-10-24-tom-simmons.md

 ---
 layout: post
-title: From Agri-Waste to Tasty Pastry
+title: From agri-waste to tasty pastry
-description: From Professor Dreams to Business Schemes.
-A Creative Escape
+description: From professor dreams to business schemes.
+A creative escape
 date: 2023-10-24
 author:
 guest: tom-simmons